-- Explain your relationship to your thesis subject, including what led you to it.
-How have you approached the representation of the subject?
-Why did you choose this particular media, or mix of media, to explore the subject?
+- Provide a detailed description of the subject matter you explored in the Thesis Project.
+Explain your relationship to your thesis subject, including what led you to it.
+How did you approach the representation of the subject?
+Why did you choose this particular media, or media mix, to explore the subject?
 Describe how your stylistic, structural, intellectual, and aesthetic decisions relate to your chosen subject.

 - Research Analysis

-- Situate your thesis within the critical and historical context of the media in which you are working.
+- Detail your Thesis Project research.
+Explain how your research influenced your approach to the subject.
+Situate your thesis within the critical and historical context of the media in which you are working.
 Delineate how your thesis relates to an existing body of media work and literature, and how it contributes to the particular artistic trajectory with which you engaged.

 - Thesis Production Process